Creative Residency FAQ

 If the primary focus of your project is for a creative field such as dance, creative writing, podcasting, or any other field that does not traditionally classify as design or visual art, it is not eligible for the Adobe Creative Residency program.

 Projects that primarily focus on design and visual art and have a non-visual component such as podcasting or writing will be considered for the Residency.
-For instance, past resident Tyler Babin is primarily a videographer who also runs a podcast series; past resident Aaron Bernstein is primarily a photographer who also maintained a blog.
+For instance, past Resident Tyler Babin is primarily a videographer who also ran a podcast series; past Resident Aaron Bernstein is primarily a photographer who also maintained a blog.

 Can an individual apply with another person or as part of a team?

 No. We currently accept only individuals for the Creative Residency.

 Are Creative Residents paid?